julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-Two perspectives have served as threads interwoven across chapters

-A three-act empirical structure

-Justify the mixed-methods approach as necessary for interdisciplinary work, explaining how it allowed for a balance of depth and breadth.
-Acknowledge that while it sacrifices some depth, it was essential for covering LOUD’s socio-technical scope.
+By combining quantitative and qualitative approaches, the research achieved a balance between depth and breadth.
+While this approach may sacrifice some depth in individual areas, it was crucial for covering LOUD’s wide-ranging applications across cultural heritage fields.

+The empirical studies follow a three-act structure, each study offering a distinct perspective on LOUD’s role and effectiveness.
+Two central perspectives—community practices and semantic interoperability—interweave throughout, linking these studies and showing how LOUD is applied in various socio-technical contexts, namely as empirical chapters I studied the social fabrics of the IIIF and Linked Art communities, the PIA research project as a laboratory to implement LOUD standards, and investigated LUX, Yale Collections Discovery platform.

  -->